Metabolic Gases in Aquatic and Marine Systems

 Going to Sea

-With modification of the cryotrap temperature, our instrument becomes a pCO2 analyzer which can provide simultaneous measurements of both dissolved O2 and CO2.
-Nutrient poor, low activity lake waters have been analyzed for CO2 and O2 dynamics using our high precision MIMS.
-We have to keep in mind that the MIMS method for CO2 does not include the hydrated forms, bicarbonate and carbonate ions, because charged molecules do not pass the membrane.
+With the modification of the cryotrap temperature, our instrument becomes a pCO2 analyzer which can provide simultaneous measurements of both dissolved O2 and CO2.
+Nutrient-poor, low activity lake waters have been analyzed for CO2 and O2 dynamics using our high precision MIMS.
+We have to keep in mind that the MIMS method for CO2 does not include the hydrated forms, bicarbonate and carbonate ions because charged molecules do not pass the membrane.

 Aquatic Plant and Algae Photosynthesis and the Bubble Problem